 Local government officers are responsible for assisting in the development of council policies and procedures and ensure they are put into practice, making sure that local services are delivered effectively.

-A local government officer is a diverse and wide-ranging profession that covers a breadth of officer roles, with many specialist areas including housing, finance, human resources, education, planning, transport, tourism, libraries, leisure and recreation, regeneration, social work, health and IT.
+Local government offers a diverse and wide-ranging professional environment with good prospects for progression and promotion.
+It covers a breadth of officer roles, with many specialist areas including housing, finance, human resources, education, planning, transport, tourism, libraries, leisure and recreation, regeneration, social work, health and IT.

-Working in local government is likely to involve contact with members of the public, councillors, administrators and specialists in other departments or other local councils/authorities.
-Some posts, particularly more senior roles, will also involve committee work.
+This work is likely to involve contact with members of the public, councillors, administrators and specialists in other departments or other local councils/authorities.
+Some posts, particularly more senior roles, also involve committee work.
 Some less senior roles will work more exclusively within specific departments, but can still be responsible for a wide range of services.

 Specific activities vary depending on the local authority and department, and also on the level of responsibility.
 Some departments will involve a lot of work with the public, others may have a more technical function and some will work more predominantly with other council staff and departments.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.